-Welcome to the eastern edition of the online studio of Francisco Mattos, built w/ printed pieces, design endeavors, personal projects, experiments.
+Welcome to the online studio of Francisco Mattos, built w/ printed pieces, web endeavors, personal projects, experiments.

 ✶|Tiger Balm Gardens

 ██ Built back in 1932 to act as the backyard to a tycoon's mansion, the Tiger Balm Gardens in Happy Valley is a one-of-a-kind folly.
 On the steepest hillsides imaginable, inhospitable to real estate development, Aw Boon Haw ("Gentle Tiger") envisioned a human-size depiction of a moral Chinese universe.
 At the top of all this is the all-white seven-storey Tiger Pagoda, presiding over the phantasm at its base.
 On the lower right there is a crop of clouds known as the Blue Mountain.

 ██ The Blue Mountain in this psychedelic park is a sculpted scenario, based on Daoist descriptions, whipped up w/ plaster-of-paris applied to the cliff-like mountainside.
 Staircases in the clouds and elsewhere act as bridge btw. situations.

 ██ Natural ledges and spurs were leveraged by stonemasons for passageways and platforms, galleries and lookout points.
 Artisans working w/ chicken-wire and cement shaped natural forms found only in dreams.
 Where none existed before, shortcuts and crossings accrue bringing forth altitudinal alcoves, blessed benches, and rooms w/ scenic views.